-The response here to this crisis is unprecedented.
 This evening a state of emergency was blared through my phone and our alert level goes to 4 at midnight.
 A skeptic might say the response is over the top and too late but the science experts say this virus is bad and this is the best response now.
-Either way the choice has been made to go hard against this thing, so that’s what we should do.
+Either way the call has been made to go hard against this thing, so that’s what we should do.
 We need to save lives and keep the health and economic impacts on people’s wellbeing as brief as possible.
-We need to flatten the curve and learn lessons for next time.
+We need to flatten the curve, and learn lessons for next time.

 I have a friend who is a hobby glider pilot and he likens the government’s call to shut NZ down to making the call whether to land your glider on a random airstrip or in a paddock because of a sudden lack of lift: you don’t want to make that call, but if you do you better make it early and then commit.
 Because if you don’t, things can get very bad very quick.